instaclustr/cassandra-operator/doc/backup_restore.md

 To create a cluster using this yaml file use `kubectl apply -f myBackupCluster.yaml`

 ## Configuring GCP Object Storage via environment variables
+The backup credentials will be added to the sidecar container at the `/tmp/backup-creds` location.
+Use this location to set GOOGLE_APPLICATION_CREDENTIALS environment variable to the key json file stored in the secret.

 First create a secret in kubernetes to hold a Google service account token/file (assuming they are stored in files named access and secret respectively).

 `kubectl create secret generic gcp-auth-reference --from-file=my_service_key.json`